 Over the summer of 2018 I had the opportunity to work overseas in South Korea with Naver Corporation.
 Naver Corp. provides web services, mobile apps, and physical smart devices* to South Korea and beyond.
 Their main web platform, Naver.com is often referred to as the google of South Korea, and their subsidiary company, Line is the most popular messaging mobile app in Japan.
 While at Naver Corp.
 I worked on the Incubation Studio, a studio within Naver that identifies emerging technology and new opportunity spaces for the company to explore.

 Over the course of the internship, I worked on a team of five interns to identify a problem space and solution for early twenties users in order to design a digital service that utilizes emerging technology.
 The summer consisted of in-depth concept ideation, user research, design sprints, and mobile product design.

 From Identifying a Problem Space to Creating a Solution

-Over the course of the summer, my intern team and I worked through multiple rounds of intense concept design, affinity exercises, and design sprints; we explored various problem spaces and narrowed our scope to come to a single mobile application service and user workflow; then we designed an interface to complement our concept.
-Much like any design process, we did not move in one concise, straight path, but back and forth between different concepts and key features.
+Over the course of the summer, my team and I worked through multiple rounds of iterative concept design, affinity exercises, and design sprints; we explored various problem spaces and narrowed our scope to come to a single mobile application service and user workflow; then we designed an interface to complement our concept.
+Much like any design process, we did not move in one straight path, but back and forth between different concepts and key features.

 Our team began the process by first identifying problem spaces to delve deep into; we did this through mind-mapping exercises about possible problem spaces in different age groups ranging from high school students to young adults in their mid-twenties.
 We identified various problem spaces and concept ideas and narrowed them down to a single concept statement.
 We identified pain points and areas where possible solutions could be introduced in different problem spaces.
 Some of these problem spaces included social impact, low self esteem, passion-seeking, and networking.